mathisbot/raytracing/README.md

 but you might need to install it on macOS.
 It is also easier (but not mandatory) to have the Vulkan SDK installed when compiling the application, especially for shader compilation.

+For obvious reasons, I didn't include the `.obj` files of the models.
+You will have to find suitable models and modify `lib.rs` to load include their paths.

+Temporarily, you can only edit the materials in `rt-engine/src/shader/models.rs`.

 ## Performances